HABITAT HOMEOWNERSHIP PROGRAM

 STEP #1: The Application

 Since Habitat is a lender, we are required to follow banking laws so certain information such as income, credit history, and debt need to be collected.
 Applicants are required to fill out a loan application completely and provide supporting documents by the application deadline.
+The application period is December 1 through February 28 every year.
+Applicants are required to attend an application class explaining the loan program before receiving an application.

 STEP #2: The Selection